Walgreens The Thread

 • Practice good oral hygiene and brush gently using a soft-bristled toothbrush

-• Avoid foods or dental products that tend to trigger your canker sores
+• Avoid foods or dental products that tend to trigger canker sores, such as sodium lauryl sulfate

 • Eat a balanced diet that includes lots of fresh fruits and vegetables

-Talk to your healthcare provider if you experience frequent canker sores or they appear in clusters.
+Talk to your healthcare provider if you experience frequent canker sores, if they appear in clusters, begin to spread, are unusually large, or if you have a fever.

 How can you prevent cold sores?